rohany/StandardML-GPU/docs/index.md

 ### Arbitrary Functions

-A key part of this project was to make sure that users could provide **arbitrary** functions to our sequence library, and not be constrained to builtin functions that came with the library.
+A key part of this project was to make sure that users could provide **arbitrary** functions to our sequence library, and not be constrained to built-in functions that came with the library.
 We hoped to be able to let users write inline lambdas in Standard ML for our sequence functions.
-However, all the CUDA code needs to be pre-compiled seperately, which means that users must write their functions in C (sad reacts only).
+However, all the CUDA code needs to be pre-compiled separately, which means that users must write their functions in C (sad reacts only).
 Additionally, we ran into errors getting CUDA cross file linking to work, so we have a very rigid structure for these higher order functions.
-Internaly we represent these higher order functions as function pointers, and the values that the Standard ML code references are just pointer types.
-Unfortunatly, function pointers are not elegantly supported by CUDA.
+Internally we represent these higher order functions as function pointers, and the values that the Standard ML code references are just pointer types.
+Unfortunately, function pointers are not elegantly supported by CUDA.
 Thus, just to create a usable device function pointer, one must go through the arduous task of writing code that looks like this:
 ~~~~c